Here’s my run-down on the finishwork on my goldwork and silk Christmas ornament that I made for a swap…

 At this point, I took the ornament apart, took the front off, took the mat board out, and mounted the ornament on a smaller cut piece of white (archival) card stock.
 The resulting edge of white was still there, but much thinner.
 That was much better.
 I sewed it up, then started with the cording.

-You can see my silly tassel hanging off here just to the right.
-I didn’t take a full picture of it – I should have, then you would understand better.
+I didn’t take a full picture of the tassel.
+I should have, then you would understand better.
 For one thing, it was just too “pinky-orange” – just a shade off from the colors in the ornament.
 For another thing, it was having a terribly bad hair day.
 Soie gobelin is probably not the best thread choice for making a small tassel – it might work better on a larger tassel, where length would give some weight to the threads.
 On a small tassel, the thread ends flipped all over the place and looked messy and awful.
 Couple that with the slightly off color, and… well.
 It just didn’t work.
 I got rid of it.

 Here’s the cording, after the first round of slip stitching just to get it attached.
 I used a little piece of gold Trebizond at the top for the hanger, which I ran through between the front and ornament backing, and secured in place as I stitched the cording on.

 Next, I addressed myself to the problem of the tassel.
 I didn’t want to leave the soie d’alger twist hanging there – though I probably could have knotted it and left it.
 It didn’t look bad.
 But I wanted more than that!
 I actually wanted a Big, Fat, Pretty Tassel!!!
 (Note to self: plan ahead!!)

 Instead, I opted for a tiny tail of little gold beads.

 Once I had the beads on, I finished off the threads from the cord by running them individually into the cording (up the sides) and then, I gave the cording one more round of slip stitching to secure it and pull it a little bit more over the white.

 My tree’s not up yet, so no tree shot!